aldryn/aldryn-boilerplate-bootstrap3/docs/css/guidelines.rst

         }
     }

-This can be optimized in various ways.
-First of all, we dont need the additional nesting.
+This can be optimised in various ways.
+First of all, we don't need the additional nesting.
 When no other styles are needed just simply write compact: ``.nav-main ul li a { color: red; }``

-Another optimization is to think about the required decleration levels.
+Another optimisation is to think about the required declaration levels.
 Do we really need the *ul li* to declare our anchor red?
 Can it just simply be ``.nav-main a { color: red }``?

 When we are using multiple styles, we might even consider a structure such as: